minahilbese25seecs/Sadoku-Manal-Fatima-Minahil/README.md

 # Sudoku Game
-this repository contains the all the details required for the making a sudoku game that you can play on a variety of difficulties.<br>
+this repository contains  all the details required for the making a sudoku game that you can play on a variety of difficulties.<br>
 <br>**Title and Team Information**:<br>
 Title:  Sudoku Game, Checker, and Solver<br>
 <br>**Team Members**:<br>